-Part of the task of improving the water quality of urban waterways in Tennessee means establishing a tool to communicate improvements clearly to the public.
-CEE Professor John Schwartz, also the director of the Tennessee Water Resources Research Center, is working with several municipal separate storm sewer systems (MS4s) across Tennessee to do just that to help the public and public officials better understand the results of implementation of stormwater management programs.
+Part of the task of improving the water quality of urban streams in Tennessee means establishing a tool to communicate clearly to the public, and public officials, improvements made from the implementation of municipal stormwater programs.

-“The concept is primarily to develop support for the stormwater programs in the state and to develop a tool that can incrementally grade the quality of the of the streams,” said Schwartz.
-“And so it will have a list of various indicator parameters that are being developed by the working group and each parameter will have a grading scheme common to what we’re all familiar with from our schooling—ABCDEF.”
+“The concept is primarily to develop support for the stormwater programs in the state and to develop a tool that can incrementally “grade” the quality of the of the streams, with a suite of indicator parameters to what we’re all familiar with from our schooling: an ABCDF scale,” Schwartz said.

-Simply put, an “F” stream is very degraded, like a concrete lined stream, while an “A” stream would be a stream with unimpaired natural features, like streams in the Great Smoky Mountains National Park.
+Simply put, an F stream is very degraded, like a concrete-lined stream, while an A stream is a stream with unimpaired near-natural conditions meeting the state’s water quality standards.

 The tool will help convey to the public that taxpayer funding for stormwater management programs is improving stream quality.
 A report card will provide an effective means for public officials and the public at large to see the improvements made to their urban streams.

-For example, a stream that improved from a “D” to a “B” is worth recognizing for the gains made, even if it still is not an “A.” The report card tool will also help the MS4s prioritize where SCMs and stream restoration projects should be implemented within watershed to achieve the greatest benefits with the least cost.
+For example, a stream that improves from a D to a B is worth recognizing for the gains made, even if it still is not an A. The report card tool will also help the MS4s prioritize where storm control measures and stream restoration projects should be implemented within watersheds to achieve the greatest benefits with the least cost.